gausma/nodered-contrib-signal-client/README.md

 <img src="images/SendNodeConfiguration.png" title="Send node configuration" />

 A text (payload.content) and one or more attachments in the form of files can be sent simultaneously in a message.
 To send files, the paths and file names are entered in the payload.attachments array.
 The paths are specified in absolute or relative terms (based on the user directory).
 You can find the directory in "$HOME/.node-red" (Linux: /home/USER/.node-red/signal,  Windows: C:\Users\USER\.node-red\signal).
 The files can be of any type.
 If they are sent to a receive node, they can be stored 1:1.
-A Signal messegner (e.g. on the cell phone) interprets the files, if known.
+A Signal messegner (e.g. on the mobile phone) interprets the files, if known.
 Otherwise he offers them for download.

 Use disappearing messages to keep your message history tidy in your Signal communicator.
 The message will disappear from your devices after the timer has elapsed.
 Disappearing messages can be managed by anyone in the chat.
 Use the payload.expire property to the "send" node to configure the settings for that chat.
 The setting applies to any new message after the timer has been set or modified for all paticipants.